Thomas Aigner

-Thomas "Thomy" Aigner (born 14 July 1964 in Vienna) is a former Austrian TV entertainer and a current documentary film producer and lecturer.
+Thomas "Thomy" Aigner (born 14 July 1964) is a former Austrian TV entertainer and a current documentary film producer and lecturer.

 Radio and television

 He began his career as a journalist in 1983 at ORF in Vienna, and then hosted radio-shows at Ö3.

 In 1986 he debuted on public TV-channel FS1 with the first interactive TV-game show Superflip.